SavinaRoja/rustic_rosalind/README.md

 The `lib.rs` file exposes the solver interfaces.

 Each problem is given a module file.
-So the solver for "dna" can be found in `./src/dna.rs`.
-Each module should provide a file parser that produces suitable results for ingestion by the solver function that it also provides.
-The solver in turn should produce a result that implements `std::fmt::Display` such that the printed output is a solution that can be uploaded to Rosalind.
-Most of these modules should also have some tests!
+So the solver for "dna" can be found in `./src/dna/mod.rs`.
+By convention, each module should provide a type called `Problem`.
+This type should implement the `Solvable` trait.
+Implementing that trait requires a `file_parse` method that returns parameters suitable for the other required method: `solve`.
+Finally the `Problem` should implement `std::fmt::Display` so that the solution to the problem may be printed.

 ## About the author